top of page

 6. If you get tired of practicing school stuff, don't be afraid to play something fun you found online or play some new songs from the music library!

-7. Always pretend you are recording when you practice something that will soon be recorded.
-That will prepare you mentally for the recording and will make you more successful.
+7. Always pretend you are recording when you practice something that will soon be performed in class or recorded.
+That will prepare you mentally for the performance/recording and will make you more successful.

 8. Once you know your warmups well, match the warmups to your practice.
 Use specific warmups to improve either personal technique or assignments.